grafana/metrictank/README.md

 ## Limitations

 * No performance/availability isolation between tenants per instance. (only data isolation)
-* Minimum computation locality: we move the data from storage to processing code, which is both metrictank and graphite.
+* Minimum computation locality: we move the data from storage to processing code, which is both Grafana Metrictank and Graphite.
 * Backlog replaying and queries can be made faster.
 [A Go GC issue may occasionally inflate response times](https://github.com/golang/go/issues/14812).
 * We use metrics2.0 in native input protocol and indexes, but [barely do anything with it yet](https://github.com/grafana/metrictank/blob/master/docs/tags.md).
 * can't overwrite old data.
 We support reordering the most recent time window but that's it. (unless you restart MT)